Amy Joseph Pedersen, SPHR

 - "Avoiding the Critical Blow in HR Depositions," Oregon State Bar, Labor and Employment Section, Apr.
 2010

-- "The Times They Are A-Changing' A Brief Synopsis of What Labor and Employment Lawyers Should Know About New Laws" Oregon Association of Defense Counsel, Spring 2009
+- "The Times They Are A-Changin': A Brief Synopsis of What Labor and Employment Lawyers Should Know About New Laws," Oregon Association of Defense Counsel, Spring 2009

 - Volunteer, Southeast Legal Clinic

 - Former member, Board of Directors, United Way of the Columbia-Willamette

 - Former member, Board of Directors and former president, Janus Youth Programs